mapprotocol/docs/map-protocol/privatenet/PrivateNet.md

 $ atlas --datadir=path/to/custom/data/folder --bootnodes=<bootnode-url>
 ```

-- Suitable for the Operation on a console.
+- the Operation on a console.

 Query Own node-url:
 ```